-for some fixed $N\in\mathbb{N}$.
-This strategy allows the new potential function value to be greater than the latest value, as long as it is smaller than the maximum over the last $N+1$ iterations.
-This often enables the use of larger $\beta_{k,i}$ and smaller $\gamma_{k,i}$, resulting in better practical performance.
-Here, we refer to it as the GLL-type strategy.
-In contrast, our nexPGA adopts a different nonmonotone line search strategy inspired by Zhang and Hager \cite{zh2004nonmonotone}, where the reference value $\mathcal{R}_k$ is set as a convex combination of the previous reference value $\mathcal{R}_{k-1}$ and the latest potential function value $H_\delta(\bm{x}^{k}, \bm{x}^{k-1}, \overline{\gamma}_{k-1})$ with a weight parameter $p_k$.
+In contrast, our nexPGA adopts a nonmonotone line search strategy inspired by Zhang and Hager \cite{zh2004nonmonotone}, where the reference value $\mathcal{R}_k$ is set as a convex combination of the previous reference value $\mathcal{R}_{k-1}$ and the latest potential function value $H_\delta(\bm{x}^{k}, \bm{x}^{k-1}, \overline{\gamma}_{k-1})$.
 We refer to this as the ZH-type strategy.
 Both GLL-type and ZH-type nonmonotone strategies have been widely adopted in the literature to enhance the numerical performance of proximal-gradient-type methods; see, e.g., \cite{clp2016penalty,gzlhy2013general,ll2015accelerated,tsp2018forward,wnf2009sparse, yang2024proximal}.
 Since the GLL-type line search typically requires stronger conditions to guarantee the desired convergence properties (see, e.g., \cite{qp2023convergence,qtpq2025gll}), we instead employ the ZH-type line search in nexPGA.
 As will be shown later, this choice allows us to establish strong convergence guarantees under weaker assumptions while maintaining comparable, or even superior, numerical performance as shown in Section \ref{sec-num-exp}.